revault/practical-revault/messages.md

-## Synchronisation server
+## Coordinator

-The sync server is a proxy for watchtowers to retrieve spend transactions, and conveniently permits to share pre-signed transaction signatures without interaction between participants.
+The coordinator is a proxy for watchtowers to retrieve spend transactions, and conveniently permits to share pre-signed transaction signatures without interaction between participants.

 As each wallet will verify and store signatures locally, the server isn't trusted and can be